 Rheumatoid arthritis, celiac disease and psoriasis, are just a few examples of the many autoimmune diseases that afflict over 50 million Americans.
-While the causes of many autoimmune diseases remain a mystery, the susceptibility to autoimmune disease is inherited.
-In a recent study, scientists at the Medical University of South Carolina uncovered a gene, NCF1, which can influence the risk of autoimmune diseases.
+The causes of many autoimmune diseases remain a mystery.
+However, the susceptibility to autoimmune disease is inherited.
+Scientists at the Medical University of South Carolina uncovered one such gene, NCF1, which can influence the risk of autoimmune diseases.

-The NCF1 gene encodes a molecule known as neutrophil cytosolic factor 1 (Ncf1), a part of the Nox2 enzyme.
+The NCF1 gene encodes the neutrophil cytosolic factor 1 (Ncf1), a part of the Nox2 enzyme.
 Nox2 allows our immune cells to make reactive oxygen species to kill invaders like bacteria.
 The researchers showed that lower levels of Ncf1 increased the risk of SLE, as well as other autoimmune diseases.

-Autoimmune diseases are caused by a combination of genetic and environmental factors.
+A combination of genetic and environmental factors cause autoimmune disease.
 Genetic variations appear to be the best predictor of the risk of disease, as a person whose sibling has SLE is at twenty times greater risk of also developing the disease.
 Similarly, the risk for celiac disease may be as high as one in ten for individuals whose parents, siblings or children have the condition.